 • Delayed in State

-These are shown within the Notification Templates node within the Administration Tool in SOLIDWORKS PDM 2023 onward.
+These are shown within the Notification Templates node within the Administration Tool in SOLIDWORKS PDM.

 After selecting the template you wish to modify, you will have the option to edit both the subject and body in HTML format, including the insertion of Card Variables within the notification message.